League-of-Foundry-Developers/scene-packer/README.md

 Scene Packer is system agnostic, it doesn't matter whether you're packaging up a D&D5e module, or a Pathfinder one, or an Alien RPG one, Scene Packer doesn't mind.

+### Where do I start?

+I have put together a site to help build your first module (with or without Scene Packer integration).
+It takes all of the guess work out of creating your first module, and in a lot of cases means that you don't have to do anything in a text-editor.
+Simply fill in the form and download your ready-to-go module zip file. https://sneat.github.io/scene-packer-module-generator/

 ### Asset Report

 Additionally, `Scene Packer` contains an `Asset Report` (accessible via the bundled Macro or by right clicking on a Scene in the sidebar) which details which assets will have broken references when imported into someone else's world.